Formula One drivers from Italy: Current drivers

+Kimi Antonelli is the only Italian driver in the 2025 Formula One World Championship.

 Former drivers

 Notable former drivers

 Giuseppe "Nino" Farina won the very first World Championship race and title in 1950 in an Alfa Romeo.
 He won half of the six races that year, more than he would win in the remainder of his career in Formula One.
 Teammate Juan Manuel Fangio took the title in 1951 with Farina only managing to finish fourth in the championship, but he came much closer with Ferrari the following year.
 However, he was again beaten by a teammate as Alberto Ascari took the 1952 title.
 His final race victory came in 1953 and he finished third in the title race but would later suffer a career-threatening crash.
 In 1954 Farina was driving in a sports car race alongside his F1 career.
 At the start of a race in Monza his car was engulfed in flames and he suffered serious burns that would mean he turned to amphetamines and morphine to cope with the pain.
 He returned to Formula One for four races in 1955 and, despite finishing on the podium at all three of the ones he started, he felt unable to continue.

 Alberto Ascari won the drivers' championship for Ferrari in 1952 and became to first person to retain the title.
 Across the two seasons he won nine consecutive races, a record still unbeaten 60 years later.
 Ascari had made his debut with Ferrari in 1950, coming fifth in the championship after contesting just four races.
 The following year he won two grands prix and was runner-up in the title race.
 After back-to-back championships with Ferrari in 1952 and 1953 Ascari moved to Lancia but the car was not ready until late in the season leaving him unable to challenge the dominant Juan Manuel Fangio and he ended the year without seeing the chequered flag at a single event.
 Two races with Lancia in 1955 brought about similar disappointment but Ascari would not manage to see the year out.
 While testing a Ferrari at Monza he crashed under unexplained circumstances and was killed.
 He remains the last Italian Formula One Drivers' World Champion and the title holder with the fewest ever grand prix starts (32).